yetanotherco/aligned-layer/docs/0_internal/4_b_3_propose_unpause.md

    ![Send batch](./images/4_b_1_unpause_11.png)

 12. If the transaction is correctly created, you have to wait until the required Multisig member signs the transaction to send it.
+For this, you can follow [the following guide](./4_b_4_approve_unpause.md)